 I’m not much of a store shopper anymore.
 I don’t get up at 4:oo in the morning to catch that great sale.
 Every time I go to the mall, it looks different as new stores replace old ones.

 Let’s face it.
-This Gift Detective lives in Flagstaff, Arizona.
+I live in Flagstaff, Arizona.
 I used to love going out to the mall when Flagstaff was smaller and businesses were more local.
 But each year Flagstaff shopping is becoming more and more like shopping anywhere in the country.
 Just close your eyes and you can pretend you’re in a mall in Phoenix, San Jose, or even Orlando.

 Except for those unique little gifts that you can't find all over the country, for me, the internet is my choice for most shopping.
 And apparently others feel the same way.

 The past holiday season was the busiest holiday season yet for my two businesses Creative Gifts To Go and Grand Canyon Teddy Bear Company and surprisingly more and more of my business is coming from the internet.
 Even a lot of my local Flagstaff deliveries were orders placed on the internet.

 In addition to orders that I filled, through our network of gift basket companies across the country, Gift Basket Network, I was able to send last minute customers to local gift basket companies as far away as Chicago, Dallas, and even Europe.

 Based on my own experiences, I think I’ve discovered the reason for the transition from local shopping to online.

 The other day I had a little time between making deliveries and stopped into a local store to find something special to add to one of the gifts for my granddaughter.
 This experience confirmed my decision to shop online.